-What Happens if I'm Trying to Enroll in TRS-Care for the First Time and I Don't Get Medicare?
+What Happens if I Try to Enroll in TRS-Care for the First Time and I Don't Get Medicare?

 If you don't get Medicare Part B, TRS can't enroll you, and you risk losing TRS-Care coverage.
+You must have your Medicare Beneficiary Identifier (MBI) number to enroll in TRS-Care.
+This number is on your Medicare ID card.